“People think I’m weird and I’m not sure why.”

 Social skills can give you the ability to interact with other people.
 But, it can be very difficult to develop social skills, especially if you hate it, but the skill is super important.
 They’re often referred to as interpersonal skills or soft skills, and they’re significant in every job and in almost every situation.

-Now, to improve social situations, be prepared.
-Start with brainstorming a few topics or questions that can help you easily start conversations with new people.
 Having a variety of conversation starters in your back pocket can transform your conversation.
 Once you do, you’ll see how easy it is to form connections with co-workers, customers, partners, or anyone you meet in a social situation.

 Check out a few posts that can help: